 The coffee/cardamon combination in this warm breakfast pudding is so good!
 If you’ve never tried cardamon, this is a perfect recipe to start with.
 Cardamon is naturally sweet, almost brown-sugar like, but with a hint of pepper.
 The dates add texture and another layer of sweetness that compliments the cardamon/coffee flavour.
 The steel-cut oats are hearty and healthy and the recipe has no added sugar.
 Not a sugar naysayer?
-Try it with the brown butter and maple syrup drizzle.
+Try it with the brown butter (vegan brown butter or dairy brown butter) and maple syrup drizzle.

 If you’ve read the recipe, you’ve probably caught on that this “breakfast pudding” could also be described as “oatmeal.”
 If you are feeding this to the unsuspecting, you might not want any preconceived notions affecting their mindset.
 You can tell them after they’ve licked the bowl clean…

 PS.
 This is also delish served cold, with a dollop of whipping cream.

 Coffee, Cardamon, Date, and Brown Butter Oat Breakfast Pudding